 And it was filed in federal court.

-You don't get to go on fishing expeditions by ordering the IRS to turn over any citizens tax information.
+You don't get to go on fishing expeditions by ordering the IRS to turn over any citizens' tax information.

 Why?

-Because they're going to fish through it and find now we got them.
+Because they're going to fish through it and find, now we got them.

-When are they ever going to think of the American people in this?
+And when are they ever going to think of the American people in this?

-What have this group of Democrats ever put forward to lower prescription drug costs like our friend Dr. Josh Umber?
+What has this group of Democrats ever put forward to lower prescription drug costs like our friend Dr. Josh Umber or to fix the disaster where millions lost their doctors, their plans, and were promised they'll save money.

-Everybody pays more, millions lost doctors and plans.
+Millions lost doctors and plans.

 Some people have one choice in many cities and towns in this country.

-You know, you've got you know, let's look at the scorecard.
+You know, you've got, you know, let's look at the scorecard.

-This was in The Guardian, Elizabeth Warren tweeting out, I read the Mueller report.
+This was in the Guardian, Elizabeth Warren tweeting out, I read the Mueller report.

 When I got to the end, I realized this is a point of principle.

-All right, she wants to outflank everybody else that's running for president.
+She wants to outflank everybody else that's running for president.

 Sort of like Kamala Harris.

-She's for Medicare for all, but no private insurance.
+He's for Medicare for all, but no private insurance.

 Wait, I might support private insurance.